 The third primary dose is an extra ‘top-up’ vaccination given 8 weeks after your second dose.
 The third dose will help to increase the level of protection for people who may not have generated a full immune response to the first two doses and might be less protected than the wider population.

 A third dose is different from a booster dose.
 A booster dose is a later dose to extend the duration of protection from the primary course of vaccinations.

-If you are eligible for a third primary dose, you may also become eligible for an additional booster dose six months after your second dose.
+If you are eligible for a third primary dose, you may also become eligible for an additional booster dose three months (91 days) after your second dose.